 CMA remains committed to developing a first-class culture to attract, retain and develop good people.
-The restructuring of the business has demonstrated our commitment to being adaptable yet resilient in an increasingly competitive marketplace.
+We encourage an open and honest working environment, focused on results and with a strong team ethic.

 Key performance indicators ('KPIs')

 The CMA Board monitors the progress of the syndicate by reference to the following KPIs: